feel-the-dz3n/InCamp.TicTacToe/classes.md

 Contains and generates shared text resources with ConsoleRenderer and TelnetRenderer.
 For ConsoleRenderer, returns menu with "start service entry" and for TelnetRenderer returns menu with one-screen or online types of game.

-# ConsoleRenderer : Renderer

-Implementation for local terminal game interaction.
-Calls TextRenderService to generate game frontend from game values.

-# TelnetRenderer : Renderer
+# StreamRenderer : Renderer

-Implementation for online game interaction through telnet, each one for each connected player.
+Implementation for text-mode game rendering.
+Can be used for local console rendering or any stream/terminal rendering.
 Calls TextRenderService to generate game frontend from game values.

 # Renderer